Deerga Swasam involves breathing sequentially into the three parts of the lungs.

 Never breathe too deeply.
 Always keep the breath comfortably full.

-Start with 5 minutes.
+Practice for 5 minutes.

 Deerga Swasam can be done as a stand-alone practice.